Alecrim/AlecrimCoreData/README.md

 	public init?() {
 		let contextOptions = ContextOptions(stackType: .SQLite)

-		contextOptions.modelBundle = NSBundle(forClass: DataContext.self)
+        // only needed if model is not in main bundle contextOptions.modelBundle = NSBundle(forClass: DataContext.self)

-		contextOptions.entityClassNameSufix = "Entity"
+        // only needed if entity class names are different from entity names contextOptions.entityClassNameSufix = "Entity"

+        // enable iCloud Core Data sync
 		contextOptions.ubiquityEnabled = true

-		contextOptions.ubiquitousContainerIdentifier = "iCloud.com.company.MyApp"
+        // only needed if the identifier is different from default identifier contextOptions.ubiquitousContainerIdentifier = "iCloud.com.company.MyApp"

 		super.init(contextOptions: contextOptions)